 - 1 package lean ground chicken or turkey cooked

 - 1 whole egg

 - 32 oz marinara sauce

 - 1/2 tsp dried Italian seasoning additional for topping

 - Black pepper to taste

-- Cook ground chicken in a large skillet on the stovetop over medium heat.
+- Cook ground chicken in a large skillet over medium heat.
 Drain any fat.
 Set aside.

 - Cook whole wheat lasagna noodles until tender.
 Drain, transfer noodles back to the pot and cover with cold water (so the noodles don’t dry out).
 Set aside.